ArenKDesai/Aren-s-Notes/Big Data Systems/Big Data File Systems.md

 MapReduce is for analytics

 ## Hadoop File System
-Multiple DataNode Computers partitioned into blocks.
+Multiple DataNode Computers (one DataNode computer can be multiple hard drives) partitioned into blocks.
 Files are split into these blocks.
-Files often get replicated in case a server dies.
+Files get replicated with a replication number in case a server dies.